-If you want an alcohol-free vanilla extract, you need vegetable glycerin for steeping the vanilla beans.
-However, often glycerin is made from corn or soy, so that’s a whole other problem.
+If you want an alcohol-free vanilla extract, you need vegetable glycerine for steeping the vanilla beans.
+However, often glycerine is made from corn or soy, so that's a whole other problem.

 So making your own alcohol-free vanilla extract is the way to go.
-Then you can source your glycerin without GMOs.
+Then you can source your glycerine without GMOs.

-Another bonus for vegetable glycerin-based vanilla extract is that it tastes amazing.
+Another bonus for vegetable glycerine-based vanilla extract is that it tastes amazing.